 Kernel SVM takes in a kernel function in the SVM algorithm and transforms it into the required form that maps data on a higher dimension which is separable.

-Types of kernel function are:
+Types of kernel functions:

 - Linear SVM is the one we discussed earlier.